Dos mujeres de la región amazónica, una con ropa clara y la otra con un vestido colorido, rodeadas de hojas grandes y una flor de color rosa claro.

 About this project

-GAGGA Voices – Seeds of Change: Stories Transforming Climate Finance is an editorial platform that makes visible the work of women-led grassroots organisations, Indigenous Peoples, and communities across the Global South who, with GAGGA’s accompaniment, advance gender-just climate action and climate justice.
+GAGGA Voices – Seeds of Change: Stories Transforming Climate Finance is an editorial platform that makes visible the work of women-led grassroots organizations, Indigenous Peoples, and communities across the Global South who, with GAGGA’s accompaniment, advance gender-just climate action and climate justice.

-The platform documents the structural barriers these organisations face in accessing fair and equitable climate finance, the collective strategies they develop to overcome them, and the systemic changes they achieve in their territories and within policy advocacy spaces.
+The platform documents the structural barriers these organizations face in accessing fair and equitable climate finance, the collective strategies they develop to overcome them, and the systemic changes they achieve in their territories and within policy advocacy spaces.

 By bringing these stories together, GAGGA Voices demonstrates that the most effective responses to the climate crisis emerge when climate finance is flexible, accessible, and oriented towards strengthening movements and community-led solutions.